bpmutter/tappdin/README.md

 The backend uses a suite of libraries for application security and building its API routes (discussed further in the backend section below).
 To connect our backend to the  postgres database we implemented the [Sequelize ORM](https://sequelize.org/).
 We also seeded the database using beer and brewery information from [BreweryDB API](https://brewerydb.com/developers/).

 ## Frontend Overview
 As Tappdin, is a quite straightforward CRUD app with simple interactivity, we were able to build out the front end without any AJAX and minimal client-side Javascript.
+There are actually only 6 lines of frontend Javascript, which were used for the 'Demo User' login button!

 We made extensive use of the **Pug templating engine** to render dynamic content and create reusable HTML components that we were able to deploy across multiple views on the site.